 Occurrence Reporting Regulations

 Occurrence reporting in Europe is now subject to EU Regulation (namely Regulation (EU) 376/2014) and this regulation includes provisions for reporting to the competent authority in each EU member State using two separate types of reports, Mandatory Occurrence Reports (MOR) and Voluntary Occurrence Reports (VOR).
-Detailed guidance material issued by the European Commission on the implementation of this regulation may be found here.
+Detailed guidance on the implementation of this regulation may be found here.

 The European Commission has also established the list of occurrences that must be mandatorily reported to the competent authority of each EU member State.
 This list is found in Commission Implementing Regulation (EU) 2015/1018.